reedlevinson/home/activities/activity12/README.md

 You can find the examples for this activity in the `activity12` directory in our examples directory:
 `~/cs50-dev/shared/examples/activity12`.
-Copy these to your own directory on plank, e.g., `~cs50-dev/activity12/`.
+Copy these to your own directory on plink, e.g., `~cs50-dev/activity12/`.
 You can also just copy the `act12.tar` file and untar it on your machine.

 ### Part A